 \subsection{Insights behind C-GMVAE}

 C2AE and MPVAE have shown the importance of learning a shared latent space for both features and labels.
-These methods share the same high-level insight similar to teacher-student regime: we map labels (teacher) to a latent space with some certain structure, which preserves the label information and is easier to be decoded back to labels.
+These methods share the same high-level insight similar to a teacher-student regime: we map labels (teacher) to a latent space with some certain structure, which preserves the label information and is easier to decode back to labels.
 Then the features (student) are expected to be mapped to this latent space to facilitate the label prediction.
-Two general concerns exist for these methods: 1) the uni-Gaussian space previously used is too restrictive to impose sophisticated structures for prior, 2) how to properly capture label correlations with embeddings.
-For the first, we learn a modality for each label class to form a mixture latent space.
+Two general concerns exist for these methods: 1) the unimodal Gaussian space previously used is too restrictive to impose sophisticated structures on prior, and 2) they do not properly capture label correlations with embeddings.
+To address the first, we learn a modality for each label class to form a mixture latent space.
 For the second, we replace the commonly used ranking and triplet losses with contrastive loss since contrastive loss involves more samples than triplet loss and has a larger capacity than ranking loss.